Precision Health has created five workgroups to support the efforts of U-M faculty engaging in precision health research.

 Precision Health aims to define characteristics for opioid dependence and overdose, to help inform recommendations for naloxone (opioid overdose reversal agent) prescribing and reimbursement; to derive an app for outcomes assessment of a cohort of perioperative patients; and to develop, test, and implement novel machine learning algorithms and visualizations for opioid dependence and overdose in clinical environments.
 This use case has the goal of reducing the number of excess opioids prescribed by 75%.

-The overall goal of this project is to reduce the burden of depression by two means: first, by increasing capacity in the mental health care system through expanding use of mobile technology–delivered interventions, and second, by accelerating recovery from mental illness by better matching pharmacological, psychological, and mobile-based treatments to patients.
+The overall goal of the PROviding Mental health Precision Treatment (PROMPT) Precision Health Study is to reduce the burden of depression by two means: first, by increasing capacity in the mental health care system through expanding use of mobile technology–delivered interventions, and second, by accelerating recovery from mental illness by better matching pharmacological, psychological, and mobile-based treatments to patients.
 Researchers will use machine learning to identify key predictors of treatment response from mobile technology, genomic, and environmental data collected from patients.

 To get involved with any of our workgroups, contact us at firstname.lastname@example.org.